Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks: Problem Description

 This section introduces the problem of optimizing ATHN operations, while the solution methodology is presented in Section~\ref{sec:methodology}.
 Table~\ref{tab:problem_symbols} summarizes the nomenclature for the problem description.
 The goal is to serve a set of $n$ full truckloads $L$ at minimum cost with a combination of deliveries through the autonomous network and direct deliveries with regular trucks.
 Each load $l \in L$ is identified by an origin location $o(l)$, a destination location $d(l)$, and a planned departure time, or release time, $r(l)$.
 The autonomous network is based on a set of transfer hubs $V_H$.
 Every load $l \in L$ is associated with an origin hub $h^+_l\in V_H$ near the origin $o(l)$ and a destination hub $h^-_l \in V_H$ near the destination $d(l)$.

 \paragraph{Solution} A solution consists of three types of decisions that are made jointly.
 First, it is determined how each load $l \in L$ is served.
 It is assumed that there are exactly two options: \begin{itemize} \item \textbf{Autonomous:} The load follows the path $o(l) \rightarrow h^+_l \rightarrow h^-_l \rightarrow d(l)$.
 The first and last legs are performed by a regular truck, while the connection between the hubs is served by an autonomous truck. \item \textbf{Direct:} The load follows the path $o(l) \rightarrow d(l) \rightarrow o(l)$.
-Both legs are served by a single regular truck that returns empty. \end{itemize} Second, the autonomous legs ($h^+_l \rightarrow h^-_l$) of the loads that are served autonomously are combined into \emph{routes} for at most $K \ge 0$ autonomous trucks.
+Both legs are served by a single regular truck that returns empty.
+Note that the case study will consider challenging orders that actually incur such an empty return in practice. \end{itemize} Second, the autonomous legs ($h^+_l \rightarrow h^-_l$) of the loads that are served autonomously are combined into \emph{routes} for at most $K \ge 0$ autonomous trucks.
 Note that these routes may include empty relocations from $h^+_l$ to $h^-_{l'}$ between loads $l$ and $l'$.
 It is assumed that sufficient regular trucks are available to perform the traditional legs.
 The corresponding costs will be captured in the objective function, but the regular truck routes are not modeled explicitly.
 This is motivated by the fact that, in practice, the first- and last-mile problems are not very constrained.
 Third, it is decided at which time each load is picked up.
 It is assumed that every load $l \in L$ admits a flexibility of $\Delta \ge 0$ around the planned departure time $r(l)$, leading to a time window of $[r(l)-\Delta, r(l)+\Delta]$ for pickup.
 This time window is translated to $h^+_l$, $h^-_l$, and $d(l)$ according to the travel times to maintain this flexibility throughout.
 The travel times include time for loading and unloading the autonomous truck, which is assumed to be $S \ge 0$.
 A solution is feasible if each load is served autonomously or directly, all implied autonomous legs are covered by autonomous truck routes, and the autonomous truck routes are feasible with respect to time.
 Note that it is always feasible to replicate the current situation by serving all loads directly and not using any autonomous trucks.